justinsalamon/audio_to_midi_melodia/README.md

 1. melody extraction
 2. note segmentation.

-Melody extraction is the task of estimating the continuous fundamental frequency (f0) of the melody from a polyphonic audio recording.
+**Melody extraction** is the task of estimating the continuous fundamental frequency (f0) of the melody from a polyphonic audio recording.
 This is achieved using the Melodia melody extraction algorithm, which is the result of [several years of research](http://www.justinsalamon.com/phd-thesis.html).

-Note segmentation is the task of converting the continuous f0 curve estimated by Melodia (which can contain e.g. glissando and vibrato) into a sequence of quantized notes each with a start time, end time, and fixed pitch value.
-Unlike Melodia, the note segmentation code used here was written during a single-day hackathon and designed to be as simple as possible.
-It will most likely not provide results that are as good as those provided by state-of-the-art note segmentation/quantization algorithms.
+**Note segmentation** is the task of converting the continuous f0 curve estimated by Melodia (which can contain e.g. glissando and vibrato) into a sequence of quantized notes each with a start time, end time, and fixed pitch value. **Unlike Melodia, the note segmentation code used here was written during a single-day hackathon** and designed to be as simple as possible.
+Peformance will vary depending on musical content, and it will most likely not provide results that are as good as those provided by state-of-the-art note segmentation/quantization algorithms.

 # Usage
 ```bash